matchild/electric-vs-gasoline/README.md

 * Electric efficiency (kWh/100km)

 Standard values are set for a Renault Twingo (full electric) and a Kia Venga (gasoline).
-By setting a trip length in kilometers it is possible to calculate how much the trip would cost with eiter car.
+By setting a trip length in kilometers it is possible to calculate how much the trip would cost with either car.

 ## Disclaimer:
 This is simply a calculator that estimates the cost of a trip.
-Before buying an electric car it is definitely worth checking local gas/electricity price, average temperature and other factors.
+Before buying an electric car it is definitely worth checking local gas/electricity price, charging station availability, average temperature and other factors.
 For educational purposes only.